Murder of Lisa Rene: Perpetrators

 Orlando Cordia Hall was born on April 24, 1971, in El Dorado, Arkansas.
 He had previously been sentenced to 17 years in prison in Arkansas for conspiracy to deliver cocaine.
 However, he was paroled in December 1993.
-His prior occupation had been a maintenance man.
+He previously worked in maintenance.
 Demetrius Hall, younger brother of Orlando Hall, was born in September 1975, also in El Dorado.
 The father of the Hall brothers was allegedly abusive towards the brothers and their mother.

 Bruce Webster was born on May 31, 1973, in Arkansas.
 Webster's father physically and sexually abused his wife and children.
 He also encouraged incest between the siblings, and, on one occasion, between one of the brothers and his mother.
 He also forced his children to eat hog slop, burned one of his sons with an iron, tortured them with hot sauce and peppers, forced them to beat each other, shot at them when they ran from the house, and killed the family's dog.